 The LANE/LAIN(E)s of Ulster, Ireland, Chapter 7

-The "LANE Family" section of this site is divided into 7 chapters and 6 appendices.
+The "LANE Family" section of this site is divided into 8 chapters and 8 appendices.
 Please read in sequence by following the links at the bottom of each page or use the "Quick Nav" at top right.
 Please note the companion photo galleries which show the LANE family house ruins in Co.
 Tyrone, Ireland; the LANEs' Parish church in Lissan; the homes and graves of the LANEs in Jarrow, Newcastle-upon-Tyne.
-If you wish to select individual chapters, please click on the top left link to the Sitemap page.
+Note the styles: links to individual images:…#11; citation of sources: …ix) If you wish to select individual chapters, please click on the top left link to the Sitemap page.

 Do you have information, opinion or a question relating to either this site’s contents or its copyright?
 Please use the e-mail link available at the bottom of each page.
 I look forward to corresponding with you.